Achieving conscious-exit projection requires learning a delicate

 and tactile perceptions are highly developed in blind people.

-theoretically, discovered a new way of using this sense – tactile
+I had, theoretically, discovered a new way of using this sense – tactile

 imaging, I’d called it – to exert enough pressure on the projectable